The Islamic State is on the back foot in Iraq.

 While the implosion of ISIS is clearly welcome news for Iraqis who suffered so much under its murderous rule, it’s less clear what should be done with those ISIS members who haven’t already fled or been killed in combat.
 Iraq’s current approach is not only deeply flawed, but downright dangerous too.

-I have witnessed at first-hand how Iraqi forces are screening, detaining, and trying men and boys for ISIS affiliation.
-The way they're picked up is problematic; some are branded as ISIS suspects based on dubious "intel" from neighbors, who may only be reporting them because of jealousies or long-term feuds over land or business ties.
+I have witnessed at first-hand how Iraqi forces are screening, detaining and trying men and boys for ISIS affiliation.
+The way they’re picked up is problematic; some are branded as ISIS suspects based on dubious “intel” from neighbours, who may only be reporting them because of jealousies or long-term feuds over land or business ties.

 I’ve spent a lot of time talking to families who suffered terrible things under ISIS, and all of them spoke of their thirst for revenge.
 Iraqi authorities are under pressure to deliver what looks like decisive punishment.
 But this approach will only sow the seeds for yet more violence.

 I have spoken to over 100 families who have had their sons and husbands taken away during ISIS screenings, but who months later still have no idea where they are.
-At first, they were overjoyed to be free from ISIS.
-Now I hear a common refrain: "I wish we had stayed in Mosul and were killed by an airstrike.
-That is better than living without knowing what happened to my husband."
-I have seen a cell, just four by six meters wide, holding 114 prisoners caught up in an ISIS sweep who have been there for months without a single breath of fresh air.
+At first they were overjoyed to be free from ISIS.
+Now I hear a common refrain: “I wish we had stayed in Mosul and were killed by an airstrike.
+That is better than living without knowing what happened to my husband.”
+I have seen a cell, just 4 by 6 metres wide, holding 114 prisoners caught up in an ISIS sweep who have been there for months without a single breath of fresh air.